bcrist/vera/doc/assembly.md

 - Public labels defined in any file

 ## Operators
+    (x)
-`(x)`               // Grouping
+Grouping

-`x + y`           // add two values.
-Types must be compatible.
-In the case of overflow, an extra bit is added to the width.
-`x - y`           // subtract two values.
-Types must be compatible.
-In the case of overflow, an extra bit is added to the width.
-`x * y`           // multiply two values.
-Types must be compatible.
-The width may increase in the case of overflow `x >> y`          // right shift.
-`x << y`          // left shift.
-In the case of overflow, extra bits may be added to the width.
-`x | y`           // bitwise OR
-`x & y`           // bitwise AND
-`x ^ y`           // bitwise XOR
-`~ x`               // bitwise NOT
-`- x`               // 2's complement negation.
-In the case of overflow, an extra bit is added to the width.
+    x + y
+    x - y
+Add or subtract two constants or registers.
+Constants larger than 64b are not supported.
+The result will have the minimum number of bits required to represent the number in 2's complement.
+The symbolic sum of two registers or a register and constant may be represented, but not more than two registers, or more than one register with a constant offset.
+Subtracting a register is only valid if the same register exists in the type of the left side.
+This can be used to, e.g. subtract two addresses to get the distance between them as a raw constant.

+    -x
+2's complement negation on constants.
+Constants larger than 64b are not supported.
+The result will have the minimum number of bits required to represent the number in 2's complement.

+    x * y
+Multiply two constants.
+Constants larger than 64b are not supported.
+The result will have the minimum number of bits required to represent the number in 2's complement.

+    x << y
+    x >> y
+Left and Right arithmetic shift on constants.
+Constants larger than 64b are not supported.
+The result will have the minimum number of bits required to represent the number in 2's complement.

+    x | y
+    x & y
+    x ^ y
+    ~x
+Bitwise operations on constants.
+There is no limit on the width of constants.
+The result will have the same width as the largest operand.
+Any smaller operand constants will be sign extended.

+    x ++ y
-`x ++ y`          // Concatenate two constants.
+Concatenate constants.
 Little-endian (first parameter takes least significant bit).
-If x's bit width is not a multiple of 8, then y will not start at the LSB of a byte.
+If the width of `x` is not a multiple of 8, then `y` will not start at the LSB of a byte.
-`x ** y`          // Concatenates a constant with itself, y times `x ' w`           // Change the bit-width of a constant to w (error on overflow) `x .trunc w`      // Change the bit-width of a constant to w (ignore overflow, keep same signed/unsigned distinction) `x .signed`         // Convert a register reference or constant to be signed (e.g. R15 -> R15S) `x .unsigned`       // Convert a register reference or constant to be unsigned (e.g. R15 -> R15U) `x .generic`        // Remove the signed/unsigned distinction from a register reference or constant (e.g. R15U -> R15)

-`label`             // reference a named literal (type depends on literal definition) or labelled address (as either an IP-relative code address, IP-relative data address, or SP-relative stack address)
+    x ** y
+Concatenates a constant with itself, `y` times.

+    x ' w
+Change the bit-width of a constant to `w`
+If the constant overflows the new size, it is an error.
+If the new size is larger than the old, sign extension is used.

+    x .sx w
+    x .zx w
+Sign or zero-extend a constant to `w` bits.
+If the constant is already larger than `w` bits, it is an error.

+    x .trunc w
+Change the bit-width of a constant to `w`
+Overflowing bits are ignored.
+If the new size is larger than the old, sign extension is used.

+    x .signed
+    x .unsigned
+    x .generic
+Change the signedness of a GPR expression.
+Generic means unspecified signedness, equivalent to a register literal's signedness.

+    symbol
+Symbolic reference.

+	@x
+Convert an IP-relative address into an absolute address.
+The address space (data/code) is preserved.
-`@label`            // reference a labelled address as either an absolute code address or absolute data pointer.
-Not valid for stack section labels.
+Not valid for references to stack labels.

+    #address
-`#label`            // dereference a labelled data declaration from a .const section.
+Dereference a labelled data declaration from a `.const`/`.kconst` section.
 Does not count as a reference for dead-code elimination.
-The label must have a .db, .dw, or .dd directive on the same line, with exactly one constant expression.
+The label must have a `.db`, `.dw`, or `.dd` directive on the same line, with exactly one constant expression.

-`.d expr`               // Transmute constant or register reference to absolute data address `.i expr`               // Transmute constant or register reference to absolute code address `.s expr`               // Transmute constant or register reference to absolute stack address `.raw x`       // Transmute absolute address to a constant

-`.rb expr`          // Convert a register index (0-15) to a byte register reference (B0-B15) `.r expr`           // Convert a register index (0-15) to a word register reference (R0-R15) `.rx expr`          // Convert a register index (0-15) to a double-word register reference (X0-X15) `.idx expr`         // Extract the index from a register reference. (e.g. `.r 1 ^ .idx X0` is equivalent to `R1`)
+    .d expr
+    .i expr
+    .s expr
+Create a data, instruction, or stack address from a non-address expression.
+If the expression is already another type of address, an error is generated.

+    .raw x
+Remove the data/instruction/stack address marker from an expressionransmute absolute address to a constant.
+Note if the address is relative, the base register is _not_ removed from the expression.

+	.rb expr
+    .r expr
+    .rx expr
+Create a GPR expression from a register index (0-15).
+`.rb` creates a byte register (B0-B15)
+`.r` creates a word register (R0-R15)
+`.rx` creates a double-word register (X0-X15)

+    .idx expr
+Extract the index from a register reference.

 ## Expression Types